Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 ```{tags} 3d-printing
 ```

-I moved my Snapmaker 2.0 A350T recently.
-The official enclosure has a solid panel on the right side and a large door on the left.
-It also has a smaller door on the front.
-This post is how I went about swapping the solid panel and large door around.
+I recently moved my Snapmaker 2.0 A350T printer to another part of my house.
+The official enclosure has a solid panel on the right side, a large door on the left, and a smaller door on the front.
+These panels are only designed to be installed in one specific order and orientation.

-Sadly the enclosure is only engineered to have the large door on the right so there are a couple of minor drawbacks to this "mod".
-Overall I feel that the pros outweigh the cons.
+In this post I describe the steps I took to swap the solid panel and large door as well as "flip" the front panel so it opens on the opposite side.
+There are a few minor drawbacks to this modification but the solutions I came up with neutralizes them.
+These workarounds are also non-desctructive and I can restore my enclosure back to its original design.

 ```{seealso}
 https://forum.snapmaker.com/t/enclosure-door-sides/9503/9